Mentors and Supervisors

 Jack of all Trades, Master of Some.
 I grew up in a small island town in Southeast Alaska.
 I have been a stage set designer and set builder for many many years, as well as a residential carpenter.
 I have always been curious about how things work.
 That includes a desire to tinker and deconstruct things and rebuild them for my own purposes.
 I will be the first to admit that I am not good at it and still have a lot to learn.

 Hi!
 I'm an Eastbots class of 2016 Alum and have been mentoring since the 2018-2019 season.
 I finished my Bachelor's in Computer Science and Master's in Electrical Engineering from NC State and currently work at the Johns Hopkins University Applied Physics Lab.

-I am an undergraduate student majoring in Business Administration with a concentration in Marketing and Consulting, and minoring in Urban Studies and Planning at the University of North Carolina at Chapel Hill.
-I am originally from Greensboro, NC, where I graduated from Northwest Guilford.
+Hi there, my name is Matthew Brewbaker, and I'm an undergraduate student majoring in Business Administration with a concentration in Real Estate and Consulting, and minoring in Urban Studies and Planning at UNC.
+I am originally from Greensboro, where I graduated from Northwest Guilford.
 During my time in high school, I was known for continually being in and around my community.
 Once I arrived at Carolina, I looked towards giving back to the FIRST community through mentoring.
 I have since been mentoring students here at East in marketing, outreach, and fundraising.

 Leadership and Officers